fetchrobotics/docs/source/care_and_feeding.rst

 .. warning::

-    Using 'apt-get upgrade' and 'apt-get dist-upgrade' could cause critical software, such as the kernel, to change.
+    Using 'apt upgrade' and 'apt dist-upgrade' could cause critical software, such as the kernel, to change.
 We can not guarantee your robot will function after making such a change.
 We recommend against using these commands unless you understand and accept the risks.